Mary and Robbs Westwood Cafe

 Mary & Robbs Westwood Cafe is an American restaurant which provides its customers with breakfast and brunch.
-Mary & Robbs concept focuses on casual dining, with mainstream American dishes such as salads, omelets, French toast, benedicts, burgers etc.
+Mary & Robbs is an American diner which focuses on casual dining.

 History

-Mary and Robbs was founded in 1950's by couple named Mary & Robbs.
-The restaurant started as a soda shop counter.
+Mary and Robbs was founded in 1940's by couple named Mary & Robbs Singleton.
+The restaurant started as a soda shop.
 In the late 1960s, Mary & Robbs moved to a full service restaurant.
-The previous owner David Hekmat was dining in the restaurant in July of 1979 for a business meeting, when the owner who knew David’s guest approached him and told him that he wanted to sell the restaurant.
+The previous owner David Hekmat was dining in the restaurant in July 1979 for a business meeting, when the owner who knew David’s guest approached him and told him that he wanted to sell the restaurant.

 In September 2020, its former owner David Hekmat transferred ownership to Roozbeh Farahanipour.
 The restaurant is currently owned by Roozbeh Farahanipour.

-The restaurant has been frequently ranked among top 10 restaurants in Westwood.